A common question we’re asked by business owners entering the digital space – how much does a website cost?

 Cost

-WordPressWordPress is the most popular CMS on the market, powering over 40% of all websites.
+WordPressWordPress is the most popular CMS on the market, powering over 62.5% of all websites.

 It's easy to use and has a wide range of themes and plugins.

-WordPress has a free plan and a Starter plan for $5.
+WordPress has a Personal plan for $4.

 The ‘Pro’ plan with advanced features costs $15 per month.